 The Rev. Wesley Aardahl arrived in May 2016.
 In a departure from Ascension’s longstanding pattern, he moved here from Bismarck, North Dakota, rather than from Montana!
 He was, however, born and raised in Montana and served as a pastor there for six years.
 Pastor Wes is married to Rebecca, who was pastor of Christ Lutheran in Cheyenne until the church closed in 2019.
 They have two sons.
 Pastor Wes retired in the summer of 2019.

-Pastor Rebecca accepted a one-year call, which began in August 2019.
-More recently before coming to Cheyenne, she was chaplain/director of pastoral care at Missouri Slope Lutheran Care Center and Valley View Heights Assisted Living in Bismarck.
+The Rev. Rebecca Aardahl accepted a one-year call from August 2019 to September 2020.
+More recently before coming to Cheyenne, she had been chaplain/director of pastoral care at Missouri Slope Lutheran Care Center and Valley View Heights Assisted Living in Bismarck.

 This history is a “work in progress” and will be augmented, especially in the areas of Christian education, the women of the church, and seminary interns.
 Thanks are due to Janet Dull, for her work on the 50th anniversary history page, and to Rev. Bilstad, for his work on the 10th anniversary history pamphlet.